 Given the expense of a Foxtel subscription and iQ3 box, and the question marks over TiVo's very existence in Australia these days, there's no question that this is one of the best alternatives for Australians looking to get more out of their TV viewing habits.

-We're keen to see how Fetch improves this year, with the arrival of Netflix and now Stan as streaming apps on the platform, it's now competing as much with devices like the Telstra TV as Foxtel.
+We're keen to see how Fetch improves this year.
+With the arrival of Netflix and now Stan as streaming apps on the platform, it's now competing as much with devices like the Telstra TV as Foxtel.
 On the whole though, we think the service will continue to succeed as Australian internet connections improve.